Paul Pogba: 2011–12 season

 Ahead of the start of the 2011–12 season, Ferguson confirmed that Pogba would feature with the senior team during the season, stating, "I mean if we hold Pogba back, what's going to happen?
 He's going to leave.
 You know, in a couple of years' time when his contract is going to finish.
 So we have to give him the opportunity to see how he can do in the first-team and he's got great ability."
 Pogba was promoted to the club's reserve team permanently for the 2011–12 season and made his first appearance of the season on 15 August 2011 in the team's opening Premier Reserve League match against Arsenal.
 On 25 August, in the team's second league match against Swansea City reserves, Pogba scored the second goal in a 6–0 rout.
-On 19 September, he was named to the first team to participate in their Football League Cup tie against Leeds United the following day, with Ferguson proclaiming, "I intend to play him (Pogba) against Leeds United."
-Pogba appeared as a half-time substitute to make his professional debut as Manchester United won the match 3–0.
+On 19 September, Ferguson announced Pogba would play in their Football League Cup tie against Leeds United the following day; Pogba appeared as a half-time substitute to make his professional debut as Manchester United won the match 3–0.
 Pogba made his second appearance against Aldershot Town in the Fourth Round of the League Cup on 25 October 2011.

 Pogba made his Premier League debut against Stoke City on 31 January 2012, replacing Javier Hernández in the 72nd minute.
 He made another substitute appearance against West Bromwich Albion on 11 March.
 Four days later, he made his European debut in the second leg of the team's UEFA Europa League round of 16 tie against Spanish club Athletic Bilbao; he appeared as a substitute in the 2–1 away defeat, coming on for Michael Carrick in the 63rd minute as Manchester United lost the tie 5–3 on aggregate.